Elir-Mahad/clone-assets/README.md

-# This repo contains all the assets of for different coding tutorials.
+# This repo contains all the assets for different coding tutorials.